Latina Model Valeria Orsini Flaunts Incredible Cleavage & Ripped Abs In Tiny Bikini

 Valeria Orsini stunned in her latest Instagram post.
-She gave off mermaid vibes in a light grey bikini that showed off her enviable curves.
+She gave off mermaid vibes in a light gray bikini that showed off her enviable curves.
 It’s little wonder that her fans raced to like her latest offering as she looked incredible.

-Orsini wore a dove-grey bikini top that may have even passed off as athleisure wear.
+Orsini wore a dove-gray bikini top that may have even passed off as athleisure wear.
 The soft color of the fabric contrasted with her deeply bronzed skin that seemed to glow.
-The tiny scrap of fabric seemed just a tad too small for Orsini’s voluptuous breasts that seemed to swell within the confines of the bikini top.
+The tiny scrap of fabric seemed just a tad too small for Orsini’s voluptuous breasts, which seemed to swell within the confines of the bikini top.
 Its scooped neckline allowed her to show off her bounteous cleavage that threatened to pop out at any second.

 The model paired the bikini top with its matching bottoms.
 The high-leg bottoms exposed Orsini’s slim hips and thighs as she sat cross-legged in the outdoors.
 The bikini also allowed Orsini to show off her washboard abs and minuscule waist.
 In the background, a tree sheltered her in its shade.
 She sat in the beach sand without a care in the world.

 Orsini wore her hair in pretty ripple-like waves.
 She parted her hair in a side-path and allowed her blond locks to fall down her shoulders and back in casual disarray.
-She wore a full face of makeup including defined brows, a cat-eye, and eyeshadow.
+She wore a full face of makeup including defined brows, a cat-eye, and eye shadow.
 She slicked on nude brown lipstick to accentuate her full mouth.
 Her only visible jewelry was a pair of large hoop earrings.

 View this post on Instagram